ariknel/fuckSonos/README.md

 > Stream **any** Android audio — YouTube, Instagram, radio apps, anything — to your Sonos speakers.
 No app required.
 No "Cast" button needed.
 Controlled via a web UI from any browser on your network.

 Android users shouldn't need a specific "Sonos" button in every app.
-This project turns an ESP32-S3 into a Bluetooth A2DP receiver that re-broadcasts audio as an HTTP stream your Sonos speakers can pull from — a DIY "virtual Line-In."
+This project turns an ESP32-S3 into a Bluetooth A2DP receiver that re-broadcasts audio as an HTTP stream your WiFi speakers can pull from — a DIY "virtual Line-In."
 Speaker selection, volume, and grouping are managed through a responsive web interface served directly from the device.

+---

+## The problem this solves

+Every major multiroom speaker platform — Sonos, Denon HEOS, Yamaha MusicCast, Bluesound BluOS, Bose SoundTouch, Samsung SmartThings Audio — shares the same fundamental design philosophy: **they decide what you can play, not you.**

+Each platform maintains its own curated list of supported streaming services and its own cast protocol.
+If your app isn't on their approved list, you're out of luck.
+As an Android user, your options typically boil down to:

+- **Spotify → Sonos**: works, via Spotify Connect
+- **YouTube Music → Sonos**: works, via Chromecast (on compatible models only)
+- **Random internet radio app → Sonos**: doesn't work
+- **Instagram Reels audio → Sonos**: doesn't work
+- **A podcast app that hasn't partnered with Sonos → Sonos**: doesn't work
+- **System audio, game sounds, anything else → Sonos**: doesn't work

+Apple users get a partial escape hatch via AirPlay 2, which acts as a system-level cast protocol accepted by most of these platforms. **Android has no equivalent.** Google Cast/Chromecast is supported by some platforms but not all, and it still requires the specific app to implement a Cast button.
+There is no Android mechanism that says "send *all* phone audio to these speakers."

+The platforms are aware of this gap.
+They've chosen not to fill it because a walled garden protects their service integrations, keeps users inside their own app, and justifies the premium hardware price.
+Sonos has faced years of community complaints about arbitrary app support.
+HEOS, MusicCast, and Bluesound have the same limitation with slightly different boundaries.
+Bose discontinued its SoundTouch line entirely, migrating to a model that leans on AirPlay 2 and Alexa — which still doesn't help Android users wanting arbitrary audio routing.
+Yamaha's MusicCast is locked to Yamaha hardware only.
+Samsung's emerging Music Studio line is yet another closed ecosystem.

+This bridge sidesteps the entire problem.
+It pairs with your phone as a Bluetooth speaker — receiving *all* audio from any app at the OS level — then re-streams it over the same UPnP/HTTP protocol those speakers already use for everything else.
+The speakers don't know or care where the stream originates.

 ---